Event-Horizon-desktop-environment/Event-Horizon-Shell/README.md

 - `EventHorizon --dock` — dock only
 - `EventHorizon --eh-settings` — standalone settings app
 - `EventHorizon --eh-screenshot [file.png]` — screenshot to PNG

+## Bonus: Event Horizon manages your Hyprland config

+On Hyprland the shell ships its own full **Hyprland settings editor** (the Hyprland tab in settings): window rules, binds, monitor config, animations, blur, gaps, and more are read, edited, and written back to `~/.config/hypr/hyprland(.conf|lua)` directly — no hand-editing needed.